eddmann/eddmann.github.io/_posts/2024/2024-01-15-solving-the-advent-of-code-2023-calendar-in-kotlin-and-swift.md

 This day provided me with a perfect excuse to explore both languages' concurrency capabilities.
 They both follow similar asynchronous execution models (`async`, `await`) which provide an ideal level of abstraction.
-Within the second part there was an _intelligent_ way to solve the problem and a brute force means; splitting up the required work lead to great use-case for solving the problem in parallel.
+Within part two there was an _intelligent_ way to solve the problem and a brute force means; splitting up the required work lead to great use-case for solving the problem in parallel.

 Swift has come on leaps and bounds from the time I remember having to use [Grand Central Dispatch](https://en.wikipedia.org/wiki/Grand_Central_Dispatch).
 Having explored Kotlin’s concurrency model first and finding Java's `parallelStream`, I decided to implement a similar abstraction within Swift (`parallelMap`) using a generic _Sequence_ extension method.